taylorrsallen/Luxana/README.md

     - > An entity with a data structure that can be used to create a mesh + collider, with a fixed rigidbody.
 - Why the distinction?
     - All of these classifications of game objects are just architectural concepts for component & code organization in ECS. `Thing`s, `Building`s, `Terrain`; none of these actually technically exist and one Entity could be any combination of multiple.
 For instance, `Vehicle`s will probably be `Thing`s that use `Terrain`-like data structures for their meshes & colliders.

-- Shaders
-    - Require a custom material with a hardcoded function to return the file location of the shader, in the assets folder of the project using the library.
-I was hoping to have built in shaders like clouds & water & fog volumes, but I think I may have to wait until Bevy updates how they handle shaders.
-I *could* make a plugin that adds a shader material and creates the shader file in the 'shaders' directory within 'assets', but that feels intrusive.